-To further investigate the potential function of the ChLBD gene, we analyzed the expression of the ChLBD gene in different plant tissues and at different growth stages.
+{#ResumeQA#}To investigate the potential function of ChLBD genes further, we analyzed ChLBD gene expressions in different plant tissues and at different growth stages.
 Figure 6(a) shows the expression profile of ChLBD gene in different tissues, in which, It has 18 members (ChLBD34, ChLBD35, ChLBD7, ChLBD1, ChLBD6, ChLBD39, ChLBD17, ChLBD23, ChLBD38, ChLBD36, ChLBD5, ChLBD14, ChLBD8, ChLBD37, and ChLBD26, ChLBD27, ChLBD25, ChLBD32) are highly expressed in the root, and 7 members (ChLBD4, ChLBD21, ChLBD2, ChLBD29, ChLBD31, ChLBD11, ChLBD41) are highly expressed in the flower.
 Six members (ChLBD13, ChLBD40, ChLBD18, ChLBD9, ChLBD16, ChLBD15) were highly expressed in stems, ChLBD12 was highly expressed in leaves, ChLBD3 and ChLBD28 were highly expressed in fruits, and ChLBD10 was highly expressed in roots and fruits.
-Six members (ChLBD30, ChLBD33, ChLBD19, ChLBD22, ChLBD20, ChLBD24) are not expressed in all tissues and may be expressed in other tissues or during growth and development cycles.
+Six members (ChLBD30, ChLBD33, ChLBD19, ChLBD22, ChLBD20, and ChLBD24) are not expressed in all tissues and may be expressed in other tissues or during growth and development cycles.{#BreakQA#146}

-Figure 6(b) shows the expression profile of ChLBD gene at different developmental stages of Cerasus humilis, with 3 repeats in each stage, among which 18 members（ChLBD11、ChLBD8、ChLBD16、ChLBD15、ChLBD1、ChLBD21、ChLBD32、ChLBD1、ChLBD3、ChLBD10、ChLBD12、ChLBD9、ChLBD2、ChLBD4、ChLBD6、ChLBD5、ChLBD19、ChLBD23） have higher expression levels in young fruit than the other three stages.
-Seven members (ChLBD38, ChLBD24, ChLBD41, ChLBD13, ChLBD36, ChLBD33, ChLBD39) were highly expressed in green fruits, but hardly expressed in red fruits and slightly red fruits, which may be mainly involved in regulating fruit growth.
-Five members (ChLBD25, ChLBD26, ChLBD27, ChLBD40, ChLBD22) are expressed in red and slightly red fruits, but not in young and green fruits, which may be mainly involved in the regulation of fruit ripening process.
-Six members (ChLBD30, ChLBD35, ChLBD14, ChLBD17, ChLBD20, ChLBD29) were not expressed in any of the four developmental stages and may be expressed in other growth stages or tissues.
-It is not difficult to find that genes of the same subclass may have different expression profiles.
-These results suggest that these genes play an extremely important role in the growth and development of calcium fruit, and have evolved different regulatory modes.
+Figure 6(b) shows the expression profiles of ChLBD genes at different developmental stages of Cerasus humilis, with three repeats in each stage, among which 18 members (ChLBD11, ChLBD8, ChLBD16, ChLBD15, ChLBD1, ChLBD21, ChLBD32, ChLBD1, ChLBD3, ChLBD10, ChLBD12, ChLBD9, ChLBD2, ChLBD4, ChLBD6, ChLBD5, ChLBD19, and ChLBD23) have higher expression levels in young fruit than the other three stages.
+Seven members (ChLBD38, ChLBD24, ChLBD41, ChLBD13, ChLBD36, ChLBD33, and ChLBD39) were highly expressed in green fruits but hardly expressed in red fruits and slightly red fruits, which may be mainly involved in regulating fruit growth.
+Five members (ChLBD25, ChLBD26, ChLBD27, ChLBD40, and ChLBD22) are expressed in red and slightly red fruits but not in young and green fruits, which may be mainly involved in the regulation of the fruit ripening process.
+Six members (ChLBD30, ChLBD35, ChLBD14, ChLBD17, ChLBD20, and ChLBD29) were not expressed in any of the four developmental stages and may be expressed in other growth stages or tissues.
+It is not difficult to find that genes in the same subclass may have different expression profiles.
+These results suggest that these genes play an extremely important role in the growth and development of calcium fruit and have evolved different regulatory modes.

 3.8 RNA extraction and real-time fluorescence quantitative PCR analysis

-The comparison of Cerasus humilis treated with salicylic acid at 0 h, 6 h, 12 h, 24 h, 3 d and 5 d showed that the degree of surface folding increased with the extension of storage time, and the degree of fruit softening was more serious.
-In order to further understand the function of ChLBD gene and analyze the influence of exogenous hormone SA on ChLBD gene expression, six representative ChLBD genes were screened according to heat maps and analyzed using qRT-PCR technology.
-The results were shown as follows: After fruit was treated with salicylic acid, the storage time of the fruit was prolonged.
-The expression levels of ChLBD40 and ChLBD33 decreased first and then increased at the fifth day of storage, and the expression levels of ChLBD26 and ChLBD34 decreased at the sixth hour of storage and then increased again at the fifth day of storage.
-The expression levels of ChLBD27 and ChLBD7 were the highest at 0 h after salicylic acid treatment.
-In summary, the results of qRT-PCR validation supported the results of transcriptome data analysis, and also suggested that ChLBD gene showed different expression patterns in response to salicylic acid, which may balance the relationship between developmental and environmental responses.
+The comparison of Cerasus humilis treated with SA at 0 h, 6 h, 12 h, 24 h, 3 d, and 5 d showed that the surface folding degree increased with an increase in storage time, and the fruit softening degree became more serious.
+In order to further understand the function of ChLBD genes and analyze the influence of the exogenous hormone SA on ChLBD gene expression, six representative ChLBD genes were screened according to heat maps and analyzed using qRT-PCR technology.
+The results were shown as follows: After the fruits were treated with SA, the storage time of the fruit was prolonged.
+The expression levels of ChLBD40 and ChLBD33 decreased first and then increased on the fifth day of storage, and the expression levels of ChLBD26 and ChLBD34 decreased on the sixth hour of storage and then increased again on the fifth day.
+The expression levels of ChLBD27 and ChLBD7 were the highest at 0 h after the SA treatment.
+In summary, the results of qRT-PCR validation supported the results of transcriptome data analysis and also suggested that ChLBD genes showed different expression patterns in response to SA, which may balance the relationship between developmental and environmental responses.

 4. Discussion